Rafaele-Andrade/Knurl/README.md

 <img src="Image/main.jpeg">

-Knurl is maintained by Knurl Lab, an non profit organization and laboratory of artistic practices grounded inside an instrument: Knurl, (an hybrid, solar powered and reprogrammable cello) is best conceived not merely as an object but as an ever-evolving exploration for music practices and interfaces, an attempt to enhance a hybrid instrument (acoustic-electronic) by incorporating social practices, sonic concepts, audience engagement and sustainability within the body of the instrument itself.
+Knurl is maintained by Knurl Lab, a non profit organization and laboratory of artistic practices grounded inside an instrument: Knurl, (an hybrid, solar powered and reprogrammable cello) is best conceived not merely as an object but as an ever-evolving exploration for music practices and interfaces, an attempt to enhance a hybrid instrument (acoustic-electronic) by incorporating social practices, sonic concepts, audience engagement and sustainability within the body of the instrument itself.

 [Access Knurl Lab for more info](www.knurl-lab.in)
 Contact: rafaeleandrade@tutanota.com